• Skip to main content

 7. Coat them.

-8. Heat oil in a kadai on the highest flame.
+8. Heat oil in a kadai for deep frying.
 When the oil is hot enough, drop a small portion of batter to check if the oil is hot enough.
 The batter will rise if the oil is hot.

-9. Drop the batter coated paneer bites to the hot oil and fry on a medium high flame.
+9. Gently drop the batter coated paneer bites to the hot oil.
+Do not disturb them as soon as you drop them in the oil.
+Let them fry for 2 to 3 mins, then stir and fry on a medium high flame.

-10. Remove them to a kitchen tissue when they turn crisp.
+10. Remove them to a kitchen tissue or a cooling rack when they turn crisp.
 Do not over fry as they turn hard.
 Set these aside.

 11. Heat 1½ tbsp of fresh oil in a pan or wok.
-Next add ginger and garlic too.
+Next add ½ tablespoon ginger and ¾ tablespoon garlic too.
 Saute for a min.
-Add chopped spring onions, celery and slightly crushed schezwan peppers as well.
+Add 2 tablespoons chopped spring onions, 2 to 3 tablespoons celery and slightly crushed ½ teaspoon schezwan peppers as well.
 Saute for 2 to 3 mins.

 12. Add 2 tbsps of red chili paste.
 Do not use more than that otherwise it may make the dish very spicy.
 Add salt and sugar.